zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 The purpose of Zonemaster is to test the quality of a DNS delegation.
 The core of the software is all the implemented tests.
-There will be a command line tool to run a complete set of tests, and a web interface tailored for use by both basic and advanced users.
+There is a command line tool to run a complete set of tests, and a web interface tailored for use by both basic and advanced users.